 If you only spend one day in Zurich, you can’t miss visiting the old town.
 It’s charming.
 The Altstadt develops on both sides of the river Limmat, and at a slow pace, you can discover it in 3 to 4 hours.
 Everything is within walking distance, but you can rely on Zurich’s extensive public transportation network if you don’t feel like walking too much.

 Read also: Where to Stay in Zurich, Switzerland.
-A Guide to the Best Districts and Hotels (2022)
+A Guide to the Best Districts and Hotels (2024)

 I suggest you start at the Central station (Hauptbahnhof) since it’s between the two sides of the Limmat.
-If you like art, have a look at the ceiling in the station, where you’ll spot Guardian Angel, a beautiful sculpture by Niki de Saint Phalle.
+If you like art, look at the ceiling in the station, where you’ll spot Guardian Angel, a beautiful sculpture by Niki de Saint Phalle.
 It reminded me of other works of art by de Saint Phalle in Naoshima, the unique art island in Japan, although the one in Zurich is outstanding.

 Start exploring the city on the right side of the river (keeping the station at your back), cross the Quaibruecke (Quai bridge), and walk on the opposite side back to the station.
 Zurich old town is nothing short of picturesque.
 I love the narrow streets lined with pastel-colored houses, the lovely tiny squares, the countless fountains, and the elegant houses overlooking the river.